Quiz 4

 - Submit a

-file on Blackboard with your answers. - Submit any Python code from the Thonny IDE on Blackboard.
+quiz4.txtfile on Blackboard with your answers. - Submit any Python code from the Thonny IDE on Blackboard.

 Program 1 (50 points)

 You are tasked with creating a simple Python program to process a log file.
-The log file, named server_logs.txt
+The log file, named server_logs.txt, contains information about server requests in the following format:

 server_logs.txt